glaciousm/Turmeric/README.md

 - **Intent Annotations**: Semantic `@Intent`, `@Invariant`, `@Outcome` for smarter healing
 - **Configurable Guardrails**: Control when and how healing occurs
 - **Caching**: Remember healed locators to speed up subsequent runs
+- **Healing Summary**: Console report after each run showing what was healed
 - **Reports**: HTML dashboards showing healing activity and trends

 ---